BrydenFrancesca/strangeRthings/README.md

 `utterance` which allows for very detailed analysis.
 Please note that the `character` will be denoted `"Scene Directions"` to show scene directions, or otherwise non-spoken descriptions.
-Currently `character` descriptions are only available when given in the transcript, so many utterances are unassigned.
+Currently `character` descriptions are being added manually, so many utterances are unassigned.